niall-oreilly21/CA2CPPnialloreillyGD2/README.md

 ## System Requirements
 **_In your application you will be required to implement the following features:_**
-1. Load ppm file: - this should allow a ppm file to be loaded into the application, you may assume that the “File Type Identifier” will be “P6” and each channel is 1 byte in size.
+1. **Load and display image:** Should allow a ppm file to be loaded into the application, you may assume that the “File Type Identifier” will be “P6” and each channel is 1 byte in size.
 If the file does not match this the load function should return false and display an informative message.

-1. Save ppm file: - After an image has been modified an option should be available to save the image as a ppm file using the format described above,
-• Filter Red: - Should show only the red channel of the image.
-• Filter Green: - Should show only the green channel of the image.
-• Filter Blue: - Should show only the blue channel of the image.
-• Greyscale: - Should change the image to greyscale.
-• Flip Horizontal: - Should flip the image along the centre Y-axis
-• Flip Vertical: - Should flip the image along the centre X-axis
-• Gamma – conversion from float to int for colour channels
-• Other advanced feature

-1. **Load and display image:** Should load and display the ppm file.

-3. **Greyscale:** Should change the image to greyscale
+2. **Greyscale:** Should change the image to greyscale

-5. **Save current Image to file:** After an image has been modified an option should be available to save the image as a ppm file using the format described above.
+3. **Save current Image to file:** After an image has been modified an option should be available to save the image as a ppm file using the format described above.

+4.
-4. **Flip Horizontal:** Should flip the image along the centre Y-axis **Flip Vertical:**   Should flip the image along the centre X-axis
+*  **Flip Horizontal:** Should flip the image along the centre Y-axis
+*  **Flip Vertical:**   Should flip the image along the centre X-axis

+5.
-5. **Filter Red:**      Should show only the red channel of the image.
+*  **Filter Red:**      Should show only the red channel of the image.
-•  **Filter Green:**    Should show only the green channel of the image.
+*  **Filter Green:**    Should show only the green channel of the image.
-•  **Filter Blue:**     Should show only the blue channel of the image.
+*  **Filter Blue:**     Should show only the blue channel of the image.

 6. **Additional Function 1:**
 7. **Additional Function 2:**